25|26 Faculty

 Originally from Chicago, IL, KELLY TONINA (K.T.)
 COOPER studied dance under the leadership of Ric Rose at the University of Florida.
 After graduating with a BA in Advertising and a Business minor, she continued her dance education at the Dance Theater of Santa Fe at Santa Fe College in Gainesville, FL.
 After relocating to South Florida, she continued to choreograph for special events, including pageants, fashion shows, and festivals, before starting her own ensemble dance group, On The Verge.
 She joined Atlanta Ballet in 2011 and is currently the Centre Administrative Director for the Centre for Dance Education.

-In addition to her work at the ballet, she serves as the National DEI Director for Stonewall Sports, Inc. In the spring of 2021, Kelly Tonina graduated with her MS in Nonprofit Administration from Louisiana State University Shreveport and is currently pursuing her doctorate in Arts Administration with the University of Kentucky.
+In addition to her work at the ballet, she serves as the National DEI Director for Stonewall Sports, Inc. In the spring of 2021, Kelly Tonina graduated with her MS in Nonprofit Administration from Louisiana State University Shreveport, and is currently pursuing her doctorate in Arts Administration at the University of Kentucky, expected graduation: April 2026.

 MIA GIVENS was born in New York City, NY, and began her dance training at the age of two and a half years old at a local school in Atlanta, GA.
 At the age of six, she began to train at Atlanta Ballet, under the direction of John McFall and attended many prestigious summer intensives, including two summers with The Alvin Ailey Dance School in New York City.
 She performed, as a pre-professional dancer in Atlanta Ballet’s performances of The Nutcracker, Snow White, and Sleeping Beauty.
 During her summer intensives at Atlanta Ballet, she was selected to choreograph Class of We Made It, and Da Vinci.